Directed by: Djibril Diop Mambety

 Running Time: 95 minutes

 Luckily, global appreciation for African film is on the rise thanks in part to proactive film restoration and preservation projects like Martin Scorsese’s Film Foundation and the World Film Foundation, organizations whose mission it is to preserve film history from all corners of the world.
-One of the latter organization’s most notable restored works is Djibril Diop Mambety’s Touki Bouki, also known as “The Journey of the Hyena,” which was remastered in 2008.
+One of the latter organization’s most notable restored works is Djibril Diop Mambety’s Touki Bouki, also known as “The Journey of the Hyena,” which was remastered in 2008 (FYI, it looks great!
+You should check it out… ).
+This preservation process repackaged a regional classic for a younger generation of cinephiles, including myself.

 If you’re a newcomer to African film, which is generally the case for most non-African viewers who aren’t film professors, Mambety’s Touki Bouki provides a good all-around introduction to the 3rd Cinema golden age movements of sub-Saharan film industries.
 Like other well regarded political films from the continent, it’s heavy on colonial and post-colonial analysis as well as other social issues, but it’s an easily digestible piece of intelligent cinema that doesn’t stretch beyond its limits.
 It’s smart, funny, and more than a little quirky at times, qualities that outshine its narrative’s relative lack of ambition.